MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/STRCHECKSUM-Function--Code--Text-.md

  *String*
  Type: Text constant or code

  This string contains the number for which you want to calculate a checksum.
-You can only enter the numeric characters 0\-9 in this string.
-If you enter anything else, a run\-time error will occur.
+You can only enter the numeric characters 0-9 in this string.
+If you enter anything else, a run-time error will occur.
 If *String* is empty, 0 is returned.

  *WeightString*
  Type: Text constant or code

  This string contains numbers that you want to use as weights when calculating the checksum.
-The default value is a string that contains STRLEN\(String\) '1'\-characters.
+The default value is a string that contains STRLEN\(String\) '1'-characters.

- You can only enter the numeric characters 0\-9 in this string.
-If you enter anything else, then a run\-time error occurs.
+ You can only enter the numeric characters 0-9 in this string.
+If you enter anything else, then a run-time error occurs.

- If *String* is longer than *WeightString*, then a string is concatenated that contains STRLEN\(*String*\) \- STRLEN\(*WeightString*\) '1'\-characters to the end of *WeightString*.
-If *WeightString* is longer than *String*, then a run\-time error occurs.
+ If *String* is longer than *WeightString*, then a string is concatenated that contains STRLEN\(*String*\) - STRLEN\(*WeightString*\) '1'-characters to the end of *WeightString*.
+If *WeightString* is longer than *String*, then a run-time error occurs.

  *Modulus*
  Type: Integer